 The day before the screening I was standing outside our front door fresh from an all-nighter, ready to make the 2 hour trip to the noisy, chaotic city, slipping through the sweaty, smelly crowd that’s all fighting like madmen just to get into the train.
-I’ve endured through the long lines of the Jeepney transit, I was nearly hit by a car when crossing the road, I feel dizzy because of too much coffee but I feel like a zombie without it so I have to keep drinking it.
+I’ve endured the long lines of the Jeepney transit, I was nearly hit by a car when crossing the road, and I feel dizzy because of too much coffee but I feel like a zombie without it so I have to keep drinking it.

-I have to wait in line for about half an hour just to get the ticket, then I have to wait another half an hour just to get inside the cinema while 2 dudes in high school girl uniforms cosplaying Senjōgahara from the Monogatari series, using the words “Kawaii” and “Baka” like it was their native language when in reality they just look like idiots.
+I had to wait in line for about half an hour just to get the ticket, then I have to wait another half an hour just to get inside the cinema while 2 dudes in high school girl uniforms cosplaying Senjōgahara from the Monogatari series, using the words “Kawaii” and “Baka” like it was their native language when in reality they just look like idiots.
 There are kids in that mall, and they have to witness 2 grown men in high school girl outfits.
 I feel bad for them.
 They are too young to witness such an atrocity.

 And I just stood there like a zombie, experiencing every type of migraine.
 But then it happened.

 After the long, hard wait, I was finally inside the cinema.
 Inside there, it was pure bliss, it’s like home whenever I’m in there.
 It was an agonizing experience but it was worth it, I hoped.

 Then the movie ended and I felt like a complete idiot, just like those 2 guys I’ve seen.
 They too were disappointed, so much that they left the theater before the movie ended.